Last updated on August 3, 2023

 God wants all of you.
 Don’t be led astray.
-Find your joy in the Lord, and if you have wandered, come back.
+Find your joy in the Lord; if you have wandered, come back.
 Remember your first love.

-Besides that, if God wants you to marry, he has the perfect man already picked out for you.
+Besides that, if God wants you to marry, he already has the perfect man for you.
 You don’t need to compromise or do things you might regret later.
 You don’t need to wear dresses up to your hips or low-cut blouses to grab the attention of a handsome suitor.